oat-sa/taohub-articles/articles/Frontend/Architecture/coding-guide.md

 ### API first

-Martin Fowler,
 > "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand"
+Good programmers write code that humans can understand" *Martin Fowler*

-When writting your module think about it as API, following the open/close principle, think about input and output.
-Try to avoid side effect and try to think as the developer that will use the API you are building : "how ideally would you like to call this API".
+When writing your module think about it as an API, following the open/close principle, think about input and output.
+Try to avoid side effect and try to think as the developer that will use this API : "how ideally would you like to call this API".

-Using TDD can help in having clear APIs.
+Using [TDD](https://en.wikipedia.org/wiki/Test-driven_development) can help in having clear APIs, testing first the API usually lead to clear APIs.

-#### Composition over inheritance
+### Composition over inheritance

-Joe Armstrong, creator of Erlang, about the classical inheritance :
 > "You wanted a banana but what you got was a gorilla holding the banana and the entire jungle".
+*Joe Armstrong, creator of Erlang, about the classical inheritance*

 To avoid strong coupling due to inheritance, we favor in TAO composition over classical inheritance.
 The main goal remains to separate the behavior from the implementation, in order to divide the responsibilities.